Skip to main content

 What Makes Matcha Unique?

-The result is a nutritionally dense beverage that delivers compounds in concentrations impossible to achieve with steeped tea.
-When you drink matcha, you're ingesting the full spectrum of nutrients the tea leaf has to offer.
+The result is a nutritionally dense beverage that delivers compounds in concentrations we simply can't achieve with steeped tea.
+When we drink matcha, we're ingesting the full spectrum of nutrients the tea leaf has to offer.

 Key Health Benefits